 1631 Route 100 South, PO Box 378, Jacksonville, VT 05342

 Karen & Martin Sprague — firstname.lastname@example.org —802-368-2776

 6th and 7th generation maple sugarmakers.
 Open Saturdays & Sundays 10 a.m. to 5 p.m.
 Available for groups by appointment during the week – call 802-368-2776.
-On Stroll Weekeend: (as well as every weekend!) we will offer our new Maple soft-serve ice cream and Sugar-on-Snow along with tours and tasting.
+Every weekend, we will offer our new Maple soft-serve ice cream and Sugar-on-Snow along with tours and tasting.
 10% off maple syrup if you mention being part of the Heifer Stroll!
 Directions: From Exit 2 in Brattleboro, travel West on Route 9, 17 miles Route 100 South.
 Turn left on Route 100 South, travel 4 miles.
 Sugarhouse on left.

 25. RAMBLING BROOK FARM